 In 1959, when the Stanford Medical School relocated from San Francisco to Palo Alto, the Stanford Hospital was founded and co-owned by the city of Palo Alto; it was then known as Palo Alto-Stanford Hospital Center.
 In 1968, the university bought it and renamed it.

-How many Level 1 trauma centers are there in California?
+many level 1 trauma centers are there in California?

 California Trauma System (California Trauma System) Over 70,000 trauma victims are treated and admitted to California’s 81 recognized trauma centers each year.

 Trauma center level II